devraj894/react-notyfy/README.md

 # React-Notyfy

 A customizable React toast notification library designed to enhance user interaction with easy-to-use, lightweight, and reusable components.
-This library allows you to display success, error, warning, and info messages in your React applications with style.
+This library allows you to display success, info, warning and error messages along with three different animation i.e. fade, pop and slide in your React applications.

 # Table of Contents
 1. [Features](#Features)